-i These fields may be overridden by fields added at the request level.
+These fields may be overridden by fields added at the request level.

-Private key path: Server path containing the private key (in PEM format) to use.
+Private key path: Path on server where to find the private key to use in PEM format.
 Path can reference \$ENV_VARS.

-Certificate path: Server path containing certificates in (PEM format) to use.
+Certificate path: Server path at which to find certificates (in PEM format) to use.
 Path can reference \$ENV_VARS.

-CA certificate path: Server path containing CA certificates (in PEM format) to use.
+CA certificate path: Server path at which to find CA certificates (in PEM format) to use.
 Path can reference \$ENV_VARS.